Who Are You Really?

 That’s just one thing you will discover when you pick up this book today.

-Some Specifics to Entice You to Invest in this Book!
+Some Specifics and Quick Book Review to Entice You to Read It!

 Quick Summary: The author, Michael Singer, walks you through your relationship with your thoughts and emotions.
 (BTW – your thoughts create your feelings.)
 He helps you uncover the source and the fluctuations of these thoughts.
 Then he shows you HOW you can FREE yourself from these habitual thoughts that lead to emotions, that then limit your consciousness and keep you sleep-walking through your life.